FEquity regards done what ought to be done

 clear illustration of this principle in practice.

 n this maxim is found one of the most fundamental characteristics of Only the registered members can see the link.
-Register You can not see links before reply.
+Register here.
 Only the registered members can see the link.
-Register You can not see links before reply was created to supplement the common law, and for this purpose only.
+Register here was created to supplement the common law, and for this purpose only.
 The result is that equity is bound by the established principles of law.
 It might be said that equity is addition and not subtraction.
 Equity was permitted to add to the law, to recognize new rights and titles, and to create new remedies, but not to disregard or destroy existing legal principles.

 The accuracy of this maxim has recently been generally criticised,2 but viewed from the proper standpoint it will be seen to be correct.

 Under this maxim equity is bound by the rules of evidence fixed by the law, and by the statutes of limitations.3

 FEquity has no clash with law neither it overrides the provisions of law.
 Nor it is the enemy of law.
 It adopts and follows the basic rules of law.
 It is said that equity is not a body of jurisprudence acting contrary to law but is rather a supplement to law.
 It is a well known rule that equity follos the analogies of law.
 The equity came not to destroy the law but to fulfit it, to supplement it, to explain it.
 Equity respect every word of law.